 Image: The Light Catchers, 2016, mixed media collage, acrylic, and archival ink, 18 x 36

-As a seeker of light, stars, and honest moments, allured by Wyoming’s big mountains and dark skies with her rescue dog in tow, Allison Pluda, owner of Seneca Creek Photography, brings the experience to life with her signature style and unique fine art metal prints.
+As a seeker of light, stars, and honest moments, allured by Wyoming’s big mountains and dark skies with her rescue dog in tow, Allison Pluda, owner of Seneca Creek Studios, brings the experience to life with her signature style and unique fine art metal prints of big landscapes, skyscapes, and astrophotography.
 Allison is a full time professional photographer with a fine art gallery and portrait studio in downtown Laramie, Wyoming.
 She brings the same passion she feels when gazing at the stars camped in the mountains to every fine art print, portrait session, assignment, or workshop.

 Ed Sherline is a photographer specializing in stunning landscapes of Wyoming.
 Born in 1959 in Evanston, Illinois, Sherline has worked as a philosophy professor at the University of Wyoming for more than twenty-five years.
 He is also a long-time member of the Laramie Artists Project and exhibited regularly in Touchstone Laramie.
 Ed has received multiple Wyoming Arts Council grants, and his prints have often been selected for the Governor’s Capital Arts Exhibit and received purchase awards.
 His extraordinary award-winning photographs have been published in Wyoming Wildlife magazine.